menglinmet/ees_3310_5310_website/content/tools.md

     There are other versions of {{< RSTUDIO >}} (an expensive professional edition and a server edition).
 You want the **free desktop edition**.
+    Be sure you get versoin 1.4 (the latest version, as of January 2021).
+    Version 1.4 has important new features that previous versions did not have.
 * Run the installer.
 * After the installer finishes running, run {{< RSTUDIO >}}.
     * When {{< RSTUDIO >}} starts up, the lower left part of the screen should have a window that displays the R version, saying something like this:

       ```
-      R version 3.6.2 (2019-12-12) -- "Dark and Stormy Night"
+      R version 4.0.3 (2020-10-10) -- "Bunny-Wunnies Freak Out"
-      Copyright (C) 2019 The R Foundation for Statistical Computing
+      Copyright (C) 2020 The R Foundation for Statistical Computing
       Platform: x86_64-w64-mingw32/x64 (64-bit)

       R is free software and comes with ABSOLUTELY NO WARRANTY.